 Lycopene is an antioxidant that is not produced by our bodies.
 It is a pigment that gives tomatoes and other fruits and vegetables their red color.

 The Combination of Olive Oil and Tomato Paste

-Researchers suspect that olive oil and tomato paste are a particularly powerful combination.
-They are not sure if the added beneficial antioxidants, squalene and oleic acid in olive oil are complementary or if the combination provides some sort of further enhanced benefit.
+Researchers suspect that olive oil and tomato paste are a potent combination.
+They are not sure if the added beneficial antioxidants, squalene, and oleic acid in olive oil are complementary or if the combination provides some further enhanced benefit.